walterrowe/magick-frames/README.md

 - drag-n-drop files onto the droplet using Finder to decorate the selected files
 - double-click the droplet to open a file chooser and decorate the selected files
-- name a droplet in an export recipe of an image editing tool to decorate images during export
+- add to an export recipe of an image editing tool to decorate images on export

 # What Is Magick Frames